scripting/feedlandSocket/worknotes.md

 * Time units shouldn't have fractions, so 2.1 seconds should become 2 seconds.

-* Let the user enter the domain for the FeedLand server.

 * We display the address of the socket server.
 If you click on the address a dialog appears asking for the new address.
 Enter the new address carefully because you must get it exactly right.
 Here are the addresses of three servers you can try out:

    1. wss://feedland.org/